PyconUK/2017.pyconuk.org/pages/dojo.md

 title: Code Dojo
 ---

-On Thursday evening we'll be running a Python Code Dojo, based on the long-running [London Python Code Dojo](http://ldnpydojo.org.uk/) series, now approaching its 10th year.
+On Thursday evening we'll be running a Python Code Dojo in the Lower Hall, based on the long-running [London Python Code Dojo](http://ldnpydojo.org.uk/) series, now approaching its 10th year.

 It's a very welcoming format where a coding challenge is set and everyone takes part as one of a team.
 It's definitely _not_ a competition, and it definitely